Room: Fauteux Hall, FTX557 (57 Louis-Pasteur)

 - comparative constitutional law and design

-Professor John Packer has recently taken up responsibilities as an Associate Professor of Law and Director of the Human Rights Research and Education Centre (HRREC) at the University of Ottawa.
+Professor John Packer is Associate Professor of Law and Director of the Human Rights Research and Education Centre (HRREC) at the University of Ottawa.
+He was appointed the Inaugural Neuberger-Jesin Professor of International Conflict Resolution in April 2018.

 Prof. Packer previously held academic positions at the University of Essex where he was the Director of the world-renowned Human Rights Centre and at The Fletcher School, Tufts University.
 He has held Fellowships at Cambridge and Harvard Universities and lectured at universities and professional institutions around the world.
 He has been widely published and contributes to the editing of a number of scholarly journals.
 He also serves on the boards of a number of NGOs and is a Member of the Expert Advisory Panel for the Shared Societies Project of the Club de Madrid comprising almost 100 former Heads of State or Government of democracies.